08 Aug 2018

 New York, Hong Kong or Singapore?

 Whilst we haven’t yet seen any real indications that financial services firms are looking to move parts of their business from London, even if they do, I don’t see many moving to Europe.
 The more likely choices are New York, Hong Kong or Singapore.
-All are global financial centers already and cities with well-developed infrastructure and regulatory environments.
+All are global financial centres already and cities with well-developed infrastructure and regulatory environments.

 In many cases, the roles required in continental Europe post-Brexit are more likely to be additional headcount, as opposed to jobs moving location, influenced by whatever conditions are finally set by central banks and regulators.